 From the urinary system: hematuria, crystalluria (particularly in alkaline urine and low urine output), glomerulonephritis, dysuria, polyuria, urinary retention, albuminuria, urethral bleeding, decreased azotovydelitelnoy renal function, interstitial nephritis.

-Allergic reactions: itching, rash, blisters, accompanied by bleeding and small nodules, forming scabs, drug fever, petechial hemorrhages (petechiae), swelling of the face or throat, shortness of breath, eosinophilia, vasculitis, rash, nodular erythema, exudative erythema multiforme, syndrome Stevens-Johnson (malignant exudative erythema), toxic epidermal necrolysis (Lyell’s syndrome), anaphylactic shock, serum sickness.
+Allergic reactions: itching, rash, blisters, accompanied by bleeding and small nodules, forming scabs, drug fever, petechial hemorrhages (petechiae), swelling of the face or throat pure testosterone, shortness of breath, eosinophilia, vasculitis, rash, nodular erythema, exudative erythema multiforme, syndrome Stevens-Johnson (malignant exudative erythema), toxic epidermal necrolysis (Lyell’s syndrome), anaphylactic shock, serum sickness.

 From the Musculoskeletal System: arthralgia, arthritis, tenosynovitis, tendon ruptures, myalgia, swelling in the joint.